Information for New and Potential Employees

 ICMA-RC Representative and Investor Relations

-The City's ICMA-RC representative, Gloria Moody, is available to meet employees to discuss the 457 Plan.
-She will make appointments to meet employees at their locations or over the phone.
+The City's ICMA-RC representative, Kevin Parker, is available to meet employees to discuss the 457 Plan.
+He will make appointments to meet employees at their locations or over the phone.
 To arrange a meeting or talk about the plan, call:

 Monday-Friday, 8:30 a.m. to 9 p.m.